grjw/ExpressVPNForKodi/README.md

 - **Directly via the API (using a Kodi remote such as Yatse or a Kodi addon that will execute commands such as Commands)**

-  1. To launch, execute: RunAddon(script.expressvpn)
+  1. To launch, execute: RunScript(script.expressvpn)
-  2. If you want to pass in a parameter, execute: RunScript(script.expressvpn,parameter)
+  2. If you want to pass in a parameter ot two, execute: RunScript(script.expressvpn,parameter,parameter2) i.e. RunScript(script.expressvpn,connect,usny)

   **Command-line options:**